Cheteshwar Pujara announces retirement from all forms of cricket

 The 2018-19 Test series Down Under comes to our mind and Pujara was superlative in the series amassing 521 runs off 1,258 balls with three hundreds.

 Pujara also played a key role in India’s back-to-back Border-Gavaskar Trophy victories in Australia.
-In the 2020-21 tour too, Pujara used all his experience in steering the ship – his gritty knock at Sydney saved India an embarrassing defeat.
+In the 2020-21 tour too, Pujara used all his experience in steering the ship – his gritty knock in the second innings of the Sydney Test despite nursing a finger injury saved India an embarrassing defeat.

+Pujara’s 77 of 285 deliveries the fourth innings at Sydney still stands out.
+He laid the foundation before R Ashwin and Hanuma Vihari held their nerves to spare India the ordeal.

-And he followed it up with useful contribution in the famous Gabba Test that India won to defend the Border-Gavaskar Trophy/
+And he followed it up with an unforgettable contribution in the famous Gabba Test that India won to defend the Border-Gavaskar Trophy.

+“When I was batting in Sydney and Brisbane, it wasn’t easy to grip the bat properly.
+When I got hit again at Brisbane, there was more pain.
+I had to grip the bat with four fingers.
+It wasn’t natural.
+Things still worked out pretty well,” he had said on his resilience.

+Pujara’s retirement according to some experts was on the cards especially after three of his ex-teammates Virat Kohli, Rohit Sharma and R Ashwin also calling it a day.